2015 Holiday Guide: Awesome Gifts for Your Favorite Geek

 - Pros: It turns on by punching the bottom.
 Classic Mario will never go out of style.
 Insanely unique gift.

-Buy This for the Study-Weary Geek Who Needs Naps
+Buy This Gift for the Study-Weary Geek Who Needs a Nap

 Let’s be honest.
 It’s extremely difficult not to make fun of someone wearing this gift, but the usefulness and comfort of the Ostrich Pillow cannot be denied.
 Ideal for constant travelers or students who need a short break from studying, the Ostrich Pillow is like a personal, mobile version of the Google Nap Pod.
 Also perfect for extreme introverts, they can escape into a darkened world of soft, plush comfort and avoid all interaction with humanity.